-On this page you will find links to many local and not too distant businesses who are striving to make our environment an interesting and exciting place to visit.
+On this page you will find those ‘things to do links’.
+These will lead you to many local and not too distant businesses who are striving to make our environment an interesting and exciting place to visit.

 It’s raining, what can we do?

 Regal Cinema Redruth.01209 216278.
 Art Deco main screen and waiter service for screen 7 (stairway to 7!!).
 Daily showings.
 Reviewed in the Observer by Cinema critic Mark Kermode.